-The Insertion Device (ID) for the DCS is a Revolver Undulator that can be switched between two periods – 27 mm and either 30 mm (available now) or 17.2 mm (available in 2017) to provide continuous spectral tuning in energy from 5 to 100 keV.
+The Insertion Device (ID) for the DCS is a Revolver Undulator that can be switched between two sets of magnets with periods of 27 mm or 17.2 mm (U27 and U17.2) to provide spectral tuning in energy from 7 to 40 keV, with a gap between 16-20 keV.

 Complete set of x-ray diagnostics in each station for precise alignment, focus, and characterization of x-rays

 - Laser aligned to x-rays provides visible beam path for initial alignment